SonicPotions/LXR/README.md

 Here are a list of current changes (differences from Sonic Potions repos):
 --------------------------------------------------------------------------
+- Global menu can now hold more than 8 items and will scroll to page 3 (and beyond) when toggling pages or moving encoder right
+- Pattern change reset mode.
+This is a new global setting that, when turned on, will cause song counter to start from 0 whenever a pattern changes.
+This prevents the behavior of not playing the displayed number of repetitions for a pattern (when in certain song positions. see the LXR manual).
+- Global midi channel setting.
+Affects recording notes from external gear, program change, and control change messages.
+- Active voice control and recording.
+When a voice is active and notes are received on the global midi channel, they will be sent to the active voice, possibly recorded on the active voice, and echoed on the active voice's configured channel (all of this regardless of what channel the active voice is set to)
 - Midi filtering.
 You can filter messages from being transmitted or received.
 Tx is independent of Rx.
 There are four categories of messages that can be individually configured: Program Change (P), Control Change (C), Realtime start/stop/clock (R), and Note on/off (N).
 These are set in the global menu under txf and rxf (transmit and receive respectively).
 Combinations of letters are shown.
 If a letter is shown, the midi message in that category will be transmitted or received.
 If set to off, nothing is sent/received, and if set to all everything is sent/received.
 This has nothing to do with midi routing which works the same way regardless of filter.
 - Midi routing (midi soft thru).
 You can route midi messages from input to output.
 This is set in the global menu under "mrt".
 There are 6 possible values: off - no routing, U2M - usb midi is routed to midi out port; M2M - midi received on midi in port is routed to midi out port; A2M - both usb and midi are routed to midi out port; M2U - midi input port is routed to usb output port; M2A - midi received on midi port is routed to both midi output and USB output.
 - Midi note off fixes.
 Will send midi off when changing pattern, channel or muting voice
 - MTC sync.
 Will now recognize MIDI MTC quarter frames and start when it receives a 0:0:0 location, and stop when MTC stops
 - Program change.
 Will respond to program change and will change between the 8 patterns when received via MIDI/USB port.
 For programs > 7 will use remainder when divided by 8.
-Responds to whatever channel voice 1 is set to.
+Program change will only respond to PC messages on the global midi channel.
 - Program change.
 Will send program change 1 to 8 on MIDI when manually changing drum patterns.
-The channel that it sends it on is the one configured for voice 1
+The channel that it sends it on is the configured global channel
+- Control change.
+Should only respond to CC messages on the global midi channel.

 Here are a list of changes that are now merged back into the Sonic Potions repos:
 ---------------------------------------------------------------------------------